Ghat (letter)

-Ghat, Ghad, or Ġat (majuscule: Ղ; minuscule: ղ; Armenian: ղադ) is the eighteenth letter of the Armenian alphabet.
+Ghat, Ghad, or Ġat (majuscule: Ղ; minuscule: ղ; Armenian: ղատ) is the eighteenth letter of the Armenian alphabet.
 It represents the voiced uvular fricative (/ʁ/) in both Eastern and Western varieties of Armenian.
 In Classical Armenian, it is pronounced as the velarized alveolar lateral approximant (/ɫ/).
 Created by Mesrop Mashtots in the 5th century, it has a numerical value of 90.